TanelTeemusk/SecretTracker/README.md

 <img src="app-icon-small.png" width="64" height="64">
 # SecretTracker

 An iOS application for tracking and managing location data.
 This project was developed as a technical assessment for a leading Estonian technology company.
+I will not keep you posted if they saw this app to be worthy enough to include my iOS dev skills to their ranks or not.
+This repo will most likely be soon deleted so grab it while you can.

 ## Features